toddbelloseattlecolleges/AD430Fall2016/UI.md

 ###4 push notifications:

-* New Video Request for interpreter => accept/deny buttons
+####New Video Request for interpreter
+* Notification has accept and deny buttons
+* Notification has icon from app
+* Notification has text so user knows it a video request for interpretation
+* Clicking accept starts app and takes user to video chat with HOH user
+* Clicking accept also notifies HOH user that interpreter is ready for video
+* Clicking deny dismisses the notification and HOH user is notified of rejection?

-* Video request accepted for Hard of Hearing user => start button
+####Video request accepted for Hard of Hearing user
+* notification has icon for app
+* notification lets user know that interpreter is ready for video
+* Clicking notification takes user to video chat
+* Dismissing notification?

-* New Physical Request for interpreter => accept/deny buttons
+####New Physical Request for interpreter
+* Notification has accept and deny buttons
+* Notification has icon from app
+* Notification has text so user knows it a physical request for interpretation
+* Clicking accept starts app and takes user to map with location?
+* Clicking accept also notifies HOH user that someone is on the way
+* Clicking deny dismisses the notification and HOH user is notified of rejection?

-* Physical Interpreter on the way (no buttons necessary
+####Physical Interpreter on the way (no buttons necessary
+* Notification has icon for app
+* Notification lets user know that interpreter is on their way
+* Clicking notification takes user to???
+* Dismissing notification?